-4. The theme for the present thematic report, "Accelerating Africa's economic transformation in the post-coronavirus-disease era through productive investments and services trade liberalization within the African Continental Free Trade Area framework", has been informed by the new dynamics in the work of the Commission brought about by the advent of the coronavirus disease (COVID-19) pandemic.
-It is the expectation of ECA that the Committee will endorse the essential findings and recommendations of these analytical reports with a view to facilitating their dissemination and subsequent uptake by relevant stakeholders at the national, regional and continental levels.
+4. The theme for the present thematic report, "Accelerating Africa's economic transformation in the post-coronavirus-disease era through productive investments and services trade liberalisation within the African Continental Free Trade Area framework", has been informed by the new dynamics in the work of the Commission brought about by the advent of the coronavirus disease (COVID-19) pandemic.
+ECA expects the Committee to endorse these analytical reports' essential findings and recommendations to facilitate their dissemination and subsequent uptake by relevant stakeholders at the national, regional and continental levels.

-5. Following this brief introduction, the rest of the report is structured as follows: section II looks at the implications of the impact of, response to and recovery from the COVID-19 pandemic for African investment and services trade; section III explores the opportunities for productive investments within the AfCFTA framework; section IV examines opportunities for services trade liberalization within the AfCFTA framework; and section V consists of conclusions and recommendations.
+5. Following this brief introduction, the rest of the report is structured as follows: Section II looks at the implications of the impact of, response to and recovery from the COVID-19 pandemic for African investment and services trade; section III explores the opportunities for productive investments within the AfCFTA framework; section IV examines opportunities for services trade liberalisation within the AfCFTA framework, and section V consists of conclusions and recommendations.